Performance Assessment Strategies for Language Model Applications in Healthcare: Disclaimer

 \section{Disclaimer}

+This article reflects the views of the authors and does not represent the views or policy of the U.S. Food and Drug Administration, the Department of Health and Human Services, or the U.S. Government.
 The mention of commercial products, their sources, or their use in connection with material reported herein is not to be construed as either an actual or implied endorsement of such products by the Department of Health and Human Services.
-This is a contribution of the U.S. Food and Drug Administration and is not subject to copyright.
-All views expressed are in no way attributable to Medtronic.